pip-services/pip-services-docs/content/en/python/grpc/clients/grpc_client.md

 > is_open(): bool

-- **reerror**: bool - Returns true if the component has been opened and false otherwise.
+- **reerror**: bool - Returns True if the component is open and False otherwise.

 #### open